BiEchi/my-homepage/content/publication/charmbana-wsdm/index.md

 ---
-title: 'Social Commonsense-Guided Search Query Generation for Open-Domain Knowledge-Powered Conversations (EMNLP-23)'
+title: 'CharmBana: Progressive Responses with Real-Time Internet Search for Knowledge-Powered Conversations (WSDM-24)'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here